Progesterone: The Hormone of Youth

 These deficiency signs can be also be signs of aging but unfortunately a little more intrusive than grey hair and wrinkles.

-If hormones are blamed for symptoms like edema and those above then shouldn’t a hormone also relieve those issues?
+If hormones are blamed for symptoms like edema and those mentioned above, then shouldn’t a hormone also relieve those issues?

 Unfortunately supplementing progesterone is still a misunderstood area when it comes to getting treatment.
 You don’t have to go far on google to find estrogen being the glorified hormone.
 It can get very confusing and frustrating for those looking for help.